rrvsh/aenyrathia-wiki/Characters/Player Characters/Senzorin Talos SWASHBUCKLER.md

 - Max HP: 38 = 31 + 7 (1d8) + 2 (CON modifier)
 - Proficiency Bonus: +3
 - Sneak Attack dice increased from 2d6 to 3d6

+#### Cunning Strike
+- When Senzo adds his Sneak Attack bonus to a damage roll, Senzo can forgo some of the bonus to use a Devious Exploit he knows without expending an Exploit Die, with the following rules:
+- It must be a Devious Exploit that he knows that can be used as part of a weapon attack.
+- Senzo reduces his Sneak Attack bonus damage by a number of d6s equal to the degree of the Exploit
+- If the Exploit normally deals additional damage, it does not deal any additional damage when used in this way.
+ - For example, if he were to use this feature to use dirty hit as part of a Sneak Attack, Senzo would reduce his Sneak Attack bonus damage by 2d6 since dirty hit is a 2nd-degree Exploit, and dirty hit would not deal any additional damage to his target.
+ -
 #### Uncanny Dodge
 *5th level rogue feature*
 - When an attacker that Senzo can see hits him with an attack, Senzo can use his reaction to halve the attack's damage against him.

+#### Soothing Speech
+*5th level Swashbuckler Exploit*
+- As an action, Senzo can expend an Exploit Die and attempt to soothe the emotions of any creature that can both hear and understand him within 20 feet, forcing them to make a Charisma saving throw.
+On a failed save, for the next 10 minutes, creatures become indifferent toward creatures of his choice that they are currently hostile toward.
+This indifference ends if the target is attacked or harmed by a spell or if it witnesses any of its friends being harmed.
+When the effect ends, the creature becomes hostile again.

+#### Glancing Blow
+*5th level Swashbuckler Exploit*
+- When you make a melee weapon attack and miss, you can expend an Exploit Die to immediately repeat your attack against another target within the reach of your weapon.

 ## Level 6
 ### Class: [Rogue](https://5e.tools/classes.html#rogue_phb)